 Medium term there could be permanent reform to Stamp Duty which could impact the market too.

-As long as furlough and other financial support lasts?
+As long as financial support lasts?

 As long as the spring and summer lasts?